Design Cuts Closes Abruptly: What This Means for Customers & Sellers

 Behind the Closure: A Three-Year Battle

-Founder Tom Ross acknowledged in their public updates “As a self-funded startup, this has been particularly challenging.”
+Design Cuts acknowledged in their public updates “As a self-funded, smaller startup, this has been particularly challenging.”

-The company attempted to weather these difficulties through various means, including team adjustments and the launch of new ventures such as Creative Club.
+The company attempted to weather these difficulties through various means, including cost reductions and exploring the educational space.
 Directors forwent their salaries for months to keep the business operational whilst navigating challenging times.

 Despite experiencing difficult periods over their 11 years, the current digital-asset market proved ultimately too insurmountable.